sqlxpert/lights-off-aws/README.md

 * Never let a role that can create backups (or, in this case, set tags to prompt backup creation) delete backups as well.

-* Prevent ordinary AWS users from modifying components of Lights Off, most of which are identified by `LightsOff` in ARNs and in the automatic `aws:cloudformation:stack-name` tag.
+* Prevent people from modifying components of Lights Off, most of which can be identified by `LightsOff` in ARNs and in the automatic `aws:cloudformation:stack-name` tag.
 Limiting people's permissions so that the deployment role is _necessary_ for modifying Lights Off is ideal.
 Short of that, you could copy the deployment role's in-line IAM policy, delete the